venantius/vim-cljfmt/README.md

 call cljfmt#Format()
 ```

 Of course, manually formatting files is stupid.
 So, by default, vim-cljfmt automatically does the formatting when you save.
-If you want to turn this off, add the following to your `.vimrc`
+If you want to turn this off, add the following line to your `.vimrc`:

 ```vim
 g:clj_fmt_autosave = 0